JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 1: Waves

 ![Trajectory Plot](../images/quiver.png)
+*Plot 1: A vector plot showing the direction of currents caused by wind-driven waves approaching a coastline (land is off-white).
+See text for details.*

-Our simulations took place in an idealized coastal environment, where consistant wind-driven waves create complex flow patterns.
+Our simulations took place in an idealized coastal environment, where consistent wind-driven waves create complex flow patterns.

 Two features of this plot are designed to stand out against the dark color scheme: The land, in white, and the breaking wave motion, in dark red.
 This ensures that the viewer can quickly center themselves on a simple, broad picture: We are simulating waves breaking against a coastline.